POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Usually, not all runs of a grid will be successfully run in MESA.
 Hence, one may wants to rerun some of them with changed parameters.
-There is a function, to export runs from a `PSyGrid` object.
+There is a function, to export runs from a :samp:`PSyGrid` object.
 There are two general ways to specify, which systems should be exported to rerun:

 1. Write your own logic and create a numpy array with the indexes of the systems, you would like to run again.
 2. Specify, which termination flag(s) the systems should have to be rerun.